Both the Friday and Saturday sessions are at capacity.

-- Participants will learn to communicate themes through responses in play sessions.
+- Participants will be able to communicate themes through responses in play sessions.

-- Participants will learn to communicate play therapy themes to parents in parent consultations.
+- Participants will be able to communicate play therapy themes to parents in parent consultations.

-- Participants will learn to track play therapy progress through themes.
+- Participants will be able to track play therapy progress through themes.

 Presenter: Dee Ray, Ph.D., LPC-S, NCC, RPT-S, Certified CCPT-S, Certified CPRT-S is Distinguished Teaching Professor and Elaine Millikan Mathes Professor in Early Childhood Education in the Counseling Program and Director of the Center for Play Therapy at the University of North Texas.
 Dr. Ray has published over 120 articles, chapters, and books in the field of play therapy, specializing in research specifically examining the process and effects of Child Centered Play Therapy.
 Dr. Ray is author of A Therapist’s Guide to Development: The Extraordinarily Normal Years, Advanced Play Therapy: Essential Conditions, Knowledge, and Skills for Child Practice, Child Centered Play Therapy Treatment Manual, and co-author of Group Play Therapy and Child Centered Play Therapy Research.